togethercomputer/together-python/README.md

 Refer to the [Fine-tuning docs](https://docs.together.ai/docs/python-fine-tuning) on how to get started.

-Now that you have a valid file uploaded to together, you can finetune any of the models listed [here](https://docs.together.ai/docs/models-fine-tuning) or here `together.finetune_model_names` using `together.Finetune.create`
+Now that you have a valid file uploaded to together, you can finetune any of the models listed [here](https://docs.together.ai/docs/models-fine-tuning) using `together.Finetune.create`

 ```python
 resp = together.Finetune.create(